-McGregor Surveys can provide surveying services to meet all of these needs and below is a summary of the services we can offer you and your project team.
+McGregor Surveys can provide land surveying and development services to meet all of these needs.
+Below is a summary of the services we can offer you and your project team.

 Contour and Feature Survey

 A contour and feature survey is the first requirement for any:

 - Subdivision application to the Western Australian Planning Commission (WAPC) requirements, for any improvement on your residential, industrial, commercial or rural lot to the local shire requirements.

 - Engineering design – roads, drainage, powerlines, sewer, water, dams, pipelines

 - Architectural design for residential, commercial, industrial – demolish and rebuild, extension to existing houses, greenfield development or brownfield development

 A boundary re-establishment survey or repeg, as it is commonly referred to, can be used for the following purposes:

 - For fence installation on the true boundary

 - Building set out